strapi/strapi/docs/docs/core/utils/event-hub.md

 #### `on`

-Registers a listener function that gets called every time a specific event is emitted.
+Registers a listener function that is called every time a _specific_ event is emitted.
 It returns a function that can be called to remove the listener.

 ```ts
 // Types